Best Electric Weed Wackers In 2022

 It’s not much help on hardier vegetation.

 Even though most of their manufacturing has shifted overseas B+D still do an admirable job (for the most part) overseeing quality control.
 Their ST8600 is a good example.
-It features automatic string feed that works more or less as intended (though it can be a bit overeager), a powerful 5 amp electric motor, an integrated edge guide and weighs a scant 5.3 pounds.
-The dual handle setup is comfortable and sensible, the edge guide allows you to get a nice clean cut and the telescoping shaft is easy to use and stays where you put it.
+It features an automatic string feed that works more or less as intended (though it can be a bit overeager), a powerful 5 amp electric motor, an integrated edge guide, and weighs a scant 5.3 pounds.
+The dual-handle setup is comfortable and sensible, the edge guide allows you to get a nice clean cut and the telescoping shaft is easy to use and stays where you put it.
 As we alluded to, it tends to release a bit too much line from time to time.
 But that’s not enough to prevent it from being our Best Value.
 Our handy guide to the best cordless lawn mowers features more great products like this.

 Integrated edge guide.

 7,700 rpm 5 amp motor.

 Automatic string feed.

 Cord retention system.